Quartier DIX30

-Quartier DIX30 is served by Réseau de transport de Longueuil buses, and is also home to future light metro station Du Quartier.
+Quartier DIX30 is served by Réseau de transport de Longueuil buses and the Réseau express métropolitain (REM) light metro station Du Quartier, although as of Summer 2025 the REM shut down to enable testing of the central section of the line, which is scheduled to open by October 2025.

 Project

 According to a RioCan press release, "Quartier DIX30 was originally planned in three phases. [...]
 Phase III goes beyond the initial agreement and comprises approximately 36 acre of adjacent land."

 Phase I (September 2006)

 Following a press conference on September 14, 2006, the 150-million Canadian dollar phase I of Quartier DIX30 was opened to the public by the developer (Devimco Real Estate Development Firm|Devimco) and the majority owner (RioCan).
-This initial phase included the opening of 400000 sqft of retail space and of a total of 78 boutiques and restaurants including, among many other national retailers.
+This initial phase included the opening of 400000 sqft of retail space and of a total of 78 boutiques and restaurants, among many other national retailers.

 Phase II (April 2007)

 Another 40 retailers were opened like major foreign fashion boutiques, electronic stores and restaurant franchises.
 Furthermore, free underground parking was opened with access ramps along des Lumières Avenue.